ERion42/weatherDashboard/README.md

 Hello, Weather! is a streamlined weather dashboard.
 It gives the current weather, as well as a 5 day forecast of the chosen city.

+This is a application that was developed for the Georgia Tech Full-stack Boot-camp I attended in 2021 as a way to practice the usage of APIs.

 ## Screenshots
 ![Imgur](https://i.imgur.com/SZi2hJ0.png)